nicolabs/nicolabs.net/_drafts/passwordstore.md

 Firefox extension works (other browser extensions not tested), although :
 - it requires installing a host application / an agent on the local machine (can be a problem on computers where you're not an admin, even though it might not be a use case for people really concerned about privacy).
 It does not work on Firefox for Android for instance.
-- matching URLs logic is not self explanatory (must read the docs) and even seems too permissive (might input password in wrong sites ?)
+- matching URLs logic is not self explanatory (must read the docs) and even seems too permissive (might input password in wrong sites ?).
+Checking the 'Index URL fields on startup' box saved me.
 - fields names are not the same as the ones advertised in pass docs so you may not get login fields filled up before reading carefully passff docs.
 It's mainly a concern with pass great flexibility, which gives no standard not convention for fields names.

 As seen with ff, extensions and plugins don't have a standard or common conventions for fields names.
 Or are there conventions (check with each plugins) ?